List of Zyuden Sentai Kyoryuger characters: Utsusemimaru

-Utsusemimaru (空蝉丸), nicknamed Utchy (ウッチー, Utchī) by Yuuzuki, is a samurai from the Sengoku period who defeated Pteragordon, became the "Thundering Brave" (雷鳴の勇者, Raimei no Yūsha), Kyoryu Gold (キョウリュウゴールド, Kyōryū Gōrudo), and a practitioner of the Lightning Sword (雷電剣, Raidenken) kenjutsu.
-He previously served under and fought alongside Lord Iwaizumi Mōshinosuke against the Deboth Army until Deboth Army members Chaos and Dogold formulated a scheme to enrage Utsusemimaru and gain control of Pteragordon.
+Utsusemimaru (空蝉丸), nicknamed Utchy (ウッチー, Utchī) by Amy, is a samurai from the Sengoku period who defeated Pteragordon, became the "Thundering Brave" (雷鳴の勇者, Raimei no Yūsha), Kyoryu Gold (キョウリュウゴールド, Kyōryū Gōrudo), and a practitioner of the Lightning Sword (雷電剣, Raidenken) kenjutsu.
+He previously served under and fought alongside Lord Iwaizumi Mōshinosuke against the Deboth Army until Deboth Army members Kaos and Dogold formulated a scheme to enrage Utsusemimaru and gain control of Pteragordon.
 Once the samurai had fallen into their trap, he was sealed within Dogold's body for centuries.
 While Utsusemimaru was presumed dead, the modern day Kyoryugers eventually discover what happened and free him from Dogold.
 Despite this, he initially puts on an air of arrogance and distances himself from them as his late lord believed kindness was a sign of weakness.
-After Yuuzuki and Daigo discover his humble and considerate personality, Utsusemimaru drops the facade and joins the Kyoryugers.
+After Amy and Daigo discover his humble and considerate personality, Utsusemimaru drops the facade and joins the Kyoryugers.
 Amidst their battles with the Deboth Army, the samurai develops a rivalry with Dogold until the latter falls under Endolf's control.
 Utsusemimaru eventually frees his rival and joins him in destroying Endolf before giving Dogold an honorable death.
 The samurai also falls in the battle, but he is revived by the power of the True Melody of the Earth.
 Following Deboth's destruction, Utsusemimaru adopts the Iwaizumi (岩泉) surname for himself out of respect for his deceased Lord.